 Through many of its unique properties, Bitcoin allows exciting uses that could not be covered by any previous payment system.

 There are many ways to buy Bitcoins.
 If you’ve never made a bitcoin purchase before, luckily, as of late, you can buy some using credit/debit cards or via a direct bank transfer.

-The payment options will obviously vary between countries.
-This is because the rules for cryptocurrencies are different in all countries, with some gladly embracing the digital change.
+The payment options will vary between countries.
+This is because the rules for cryptocurrencies differ in all countries, with some gladly embracing digital change.

 One of the most popular ways to buy bitcoin is by using a cryptocurrency exchange called Binance.